- How long is the recruitment process?

 Do all applicants get accepted for volunteering?

 Due to high volumes of applications and limited volunteering roles, we are unable to place everyone.
-This is why it is important that you provide us with as much relevant information as possible in your registration form and subsequent interview and training days.
+This is why it is important that you provide us with as much relevant information as possible in your application form and subsequent training days.

 Please refer to our step-by-step guide on how to apply for more details.